Isuzu prime mover with a curtainsider trailer on an Australian highway at sunset

 How Equifund Can Help

-Equifund works with more than 80 lenders across banks, specialist financiers and private funders, so we match the structure to your business rather than squeezing you into one bank’s appetite.
+Equifund works with a wide panel of specialist lenders across banks, specialist financiers and private funders, so we match the structure to your business rather than squeezing you into one bank’s appetite.
 For owner-operators and fleets alike, that means competitive rates and sensible options on new and used trucks.

 Whether you are buying your first truck or growing the fleet, we will help you fund it the smart way.
 Get a Rate on Your Next Truck.